 Ease of Use

 The Cumbo and Toddleroo gates are some of the easiest in the group to use, with a wider opening to walk through, one-handed latches, and relatively quick setups.
 The Summer Deluxe Stairway Simple to Secure Wood Gate is also easy to use for a stairway gate, as those tend to be more challenging thanks to stronger safety concerns.
-The Summer Decorative Wood & Metal 5 Foot Pressure Mounted Baby Gate and the Summer Infant Multi-Use Deco Extra Tall Walk-Thru Gate are somewhat more challenging as you need to unlock the gate and lift it to move it; however, neither is difficult.
-The EVenflow Barn Door has a one-hand latch and self-closes so you can walk through and let the gate go so it can do its thing with a satisfying clunk.
+The Summer Decorative Wood & Metal 5 Foot Pressure Mounted Baby Gate and the Summer Infant Multi-Use Deco Extra Tall Walk-Thru Gate are more challenging as you need to unlock the gate and lift it to move it.
+The Evenflo Barn Door has a one-hand latch and self-closes so you can walk through and let the gate go so it can do its thing with a satisfying clunk.

 Ease of Installation

 How easy a gate is to install varies from gate to gate and seems to be a primary reason parents return gates to retailers.
 While none of the gates are impossible to install, and many manufacturers offer videos to help users, some still require a little patience or tools to finalize the installation.
 The gates are either pressure mounted or hard mounted using screws that come with the gate, and the Magic Mesh uses stick-in-place hooks.
 Pressure mounting can cause damage to paint and walls over time, but hard mounting puts permanent holes in the wall.
-What type you need and what kind of impact it has on your home will be up to you and the gate you choose.
-For stairways and entrances into potentially dangerous areas, we believe hard mounting is safer as pressure-mounted gates are more likely to fail under the weight of pushy toddlers.
+What type you need and its impact on your home will be up to you and the gate you choose.
+We believe hard mounting is safer for stairways and entrances into potentially dangerous areas as pressure-mounted gates are more likely to fail under the weight of pushy toddlers.
 However, the occasional failure might be acceptable in areas where little ones are being monitored and can't get hurt by anything on the gate's opposite side.
 Most damage that gates cause can be easily repaired with a trip for some supplies to the hardware store.